Datamine/TV-LGBT-Censorship/README.md

 source venv/bin/activate
 pip install -r requirements.txt`

-First: `getfrequencies.py` to retrieve word frequency dictionaries, storing each year's data in a file.
+1. `getfrequencies.py` to retrieve word frequency dictionaries, storing each year's data in a file.
-Second: `postprocess.py year_wordcounts` to correct garbled HTML output to alphanumeric strings. also lemmatize plurals and verbs.
+2. `postprocess.py year_wordcounts` to correct garbled HTML output to alphanumeric strings. also lemmatize plurals and verbs.